T-SIGn Product Platform

-T-SIGn viruses are injected intravenously and circulate in the body until they reach both primary and metastatic tumor tissue.
-The T-SIGn viruses replicate only in tumor tissue and not within normal tissue.
-At the time of viral replication, the DNA encoded transgenes are transcripted into mRNA which in turn is translated into proteins.
-In effect, the T-SIGn virus turns the tumor cell into a “drug factory”.
-This results in localised delivery of biological agents that can enhance the activity of enadenotucirev through multiple known and/or novel mechanisms.
+T-SIGn viruses are injected intravenously and circulate in the body until they reach both primary and metastatic tumor tissue where they have the potential to replicate.
+At the time of viral replication, the DNA encoded transgenes are transcribed into mRNA which in turn is translated into proteins that are produced at the tumor site.
+In effect, the T-SIGn virus products turn tumor cells into “drug factories”.
+This results in biological anti-cancer therapeutics acting locally within the tumor microenvironment for the treatment of cancer.

-Membrane Integrated T-cell Engager (MiTe’s) armed viruses: here the transgenes encode for T-cell engaging ligands that are bound to the tumor cell membrane.
-The aim is to locally activate T-cells to kill tumor cells and mediate other immune effector mechanisms (Figure 4).
-NG-348 is the lead T-SIGn virus expressing MiTe’s.
+Membrane integrated ligands: transgenes encode for T-cell engaging ligands or other ligands that are bound to the tumor cell membrane.
+NG-348 is the first T-SIGn virus of this type.